San Fernando Valley abbreviated SFV.

 The Los Angeles River is nearby as is Sportsman’s Lodge; a classic Hollywood and SFV landmark.
 Apparently you could fish there.

-Diana’s father Robert Morgan Cotterell also moved to the SFV around this time, but further west of his daughters and ex-wife.
-His current wife Pat and their two children, born in 1950 and 1951, (while his first 2 daughters were in Gardena according to the 1950 census) start out in the Canoga Park/Winnetka area on Lurline Ave.
+Meanwhile..Diana’s father Robert Morgan Cotterell also moved to the SFV around this time, but further west of his daughters and ex-wife.
+His current wife Patricia/Pat and their two children, born in 1950 and 1951, (while his first 2 daughters were in Gardena according to the 1950 census) start out in the Canoga Park/Winnetka area on Lurline Ave.

 It’s the first of many moves for them around Los Angeles due to Bob Cotterell Sr.’s career at Douglas Aircraft.

 “The end of WW2 transformed the Valley and vastly accelerated its growth: vast tracts of suburban housing, shopping centers and industrial parks where chicken ranches, orchards and cattle ranches and wheat fields once existed.
 The 1940s and 50s, when I was growing up, the Valley was full of movie cowboys, beautiful ranches and fine horses.”Jerry England at cowboyup.com

-“In the five years after the war, the population more than doubled to 402,538 residents-the pastoral San Fernando Valley was suddenly the ninth-busiest urban area in the nation.
+“In the five years after the war, the population (of SFV) more than doubled to 402,538 residents-the pastoral San Fernando Valley was suddenly the ninth-busiest urban area in the nation.
 Valley society was a mix of young suburbanites, older families who had come west to try their luck as engineers, animators, or pioneers in the new field of television, and ranchers trying to hang on in the face of the new hordes.”The San Fernando Valley: America’s Suburb by Kevin Roderick

 In 1950, just under 20 percent of American homes contained a TV set.
 Ten years later, nearly 90 percent of homes contained a TV—and some even had color TVs.
 The number of TV stations, channels, and programs all grew to meet this surging demand.encyclopedia.com

-Secondly, the 1953 score to the Marlon Brando movie “The Wild One.”
-This became a successful album released by Decca records and remains Leith Stevens most well-known and well-regarded creation.
-J. Ned LaRocca is credited with as “Contractor” on the project.
+This record was a hit; released by Decca records, it remains Leith Stevens most well-known and well-regarded creation.
+J. Ned LaRocca is credited as “Contractor” on the project.
 Per Discogs.com.